zviels/interactive-form/README.md

 ### The Credit Card Section

 - As mentioned above, I decided to require from the user to fill the expiration date.
-Error messages will appear if the user tries to submit the form without this information. **Important:** Those error messages will appear only if the user filled correctly all the fields that are above this section.
-If this is not the case, other error messages may show up.
+Error messages will appear if the user tries to submit the form without this information.
 - The expiration date also must be at least one month later than today.
 An error message will appear if this is not the case, when the user chooses the expiration month and year.
 - None of the text fields (card number, zip code, CVV) can be empty.
 An error message will appear in this case.
 - An error message will appear in case the credit card number does not include 13-16 digits.